Salaheddin Islamic Centre: Controversies

-One of the mosque's founders was, now disgraced, Imam Hassan Farhat, however he was made persona non grata by the mosque's administrators and forbidden to continue to hold any position at the facility.
+One of the mosque's founders was, now disgraced, Imam Hassan Farhat.
+However, he was made persona non grata by the mosque's administrators and forbidden to continue to hold any position at the facility.
 Permission was granted to Farhat to worship at the mosque.

 A number of its worshippers have been accused of ties to terrorism, including Ahmed Khadr who ran a charity named Health and Education Project International that used to attend the mosque and allegedly funnelled money to Afghan training camps.

-Brothers Saeed and Masoud Rasoul, whose father was a prayer leader at the mosque, later went missing in Iraq, believed to have fought for Ansar al-Islam, possibly at the urging of Farhat.
+Brothers Saeed and Masoud Rasoul, whose father was a prayer leader at the mosque, later went missing in Iraq.
+He was believed to have fought for Ansar al-Islam, possibly at the urging of Farhat.

 Following the 2006 Ontario terrorism plot, it emerged that Fahim Ahmad and a number of other suspects were members of the mosque.

-During the 2008 bail hearing of Abdullah Khadr, where the mosque offered surety, Crown prosecutors attacked the credibility of the mosque, although Judge Trotter dismissed the suggestion, referring to testimony from RCMP officer Tarek Mokdad who agreed it was not reasonable to suggest the mosque supported terrorism.
+During the 2008 bail hearing of Abdullah Khadr, where the mosque offered surety, Crown prosecutors attacked the credibility of the mosque.
+However, Judge Trotter dismissed the suggestion, referring to testimony from RCMP officer Tarek Mokdad who agreed it was not reasonable to suggest the mosque supported terrorism.
 The Court ruled:

+"I accept that, over the years, there may have been persons, involved in questionable activities, with questionable associations, who have passed through the Centre from time to time.
+In my view, this in itself is not sufficient to taint the centre in any way."

+— Ontario Superior Court of Justice, 2008.